tidyverse/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 2413 reverse dependencies (2412 from CRAN + 1 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 2426 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 7 new problems
  * We failed to check 54 packages